 Michelle: “No. It’s probably the best time now because everyone is sleeping.
 Just go somewhere in your truck and no one is really out there right now because it’s an awkward time.
 If you don’t do it now you’re never gonna do it, and you can say you’ll do it tomorrow, but you probably won’t.
 Tonight?
 Love you.”

-In another text, Carter told her boyfriend that “You’re finally going to be happy in heaven.
+In another text, Michelle told Conrad, “You’re finally going to be happy in heaven.
 No more pain.
 It’s okay to be scared and it’s normal.
 I mean, you’re about to die.”
-Roy was found dead the next day in the parking lot of a Kmart just outside Boston.
+Conrad died on July 13, 2014.
+He poisoned himself with carbon monoxide fumes in his truck.
+He was found dead the next day in the parking lot of a Kmart just outside Boston.

 Michelle Carter walks out of Bristol County jail. pic.twitter.com/I59eSPl6XX